querkmachine/beeps.website/src/m4m.md

 **I _despise_ presenting at and facilitating meetings.** They basically combine all of my issues with dysphoria, real-time communication and anxiety into one thing.

 **I have audio processing issues and am partially deaf** in one ear.
-I find it really difficult to listen, read and/or write simultaneously, so I avoid volunteering for note taking duties.
+I find it really difficult to listen, read and/or write simultaneously, so I avoid volunteering for note-taking duties.
 I also struggle to understand strong accents or pick voices out of a noisy environment, so I may need you to repeat things sometimes.

-I’m often overly-conscious about ‘butting in’ during meetings, and will often wait until there’s an extended period of quiet before raising a hand or speaking up. **Prompting me to contribute** can sometimes help, but usually if I have something to add to a busy discussion, I’ll add it to the text chat.
+I’m often overly conscious about ‘butting in’ during meetings, and will often wait until there’s an extended period of quiet before raising a hand or speaking up. **Prompting me to contribute** can sometimes help, but usually if I have something to add to a busy discussion, I’ll add it to the text chat.

 **I’m pretty bad at ‘small talk’ and remembering names**, though the latter is only really an issue when in person, as there isn’t a name label floating next to you then!